Robinhood vs. E-Trade: Which Is Best for Retail Investing?

 Robinhood’s banking-like product is a cash-management account with a debit card that earns you weekly investment bonuses when you make purchases using the card.
 In addition to using the card at over 90,000 fee-free ATMs, the card lets you send checks.
 The card isn’t available yet.
 However, you can join the waiting list.

 Robinhood is the clear winner when it comes to cryptocurrency investing.
-You can buy or sell seven different currencies — bitcoin, ethereum, dogecoin, litecoin, ethereum classic, bitcoin cash and bitcoin SV — commission-free.
+You can buy or sell 13 different currencies, including bitcoin, ethereum, dogecoin, litecoin, ethereum classic, bitcoin cash, polygon and solana — commission-free.
 Coins you buy are held in “cold” storage — that is, offline storage that’s less vulnerable to hacking and other threats than wallets that are connected to the internet.